Find your Life Purpose with Ikigai

 Do you need some extra support to find your Life Purpose?

 Sometimes, we need a helping hand to enable us to find the clarity we’re looking for and to hold us to account to take the action we know we need to.
 I work with clients on topics such as finding life purpose, releasing limiting beliefs and building confidence.
-If you’re interested in working together, simply drop me a line or request a free 30 minute Coaching Taster Session where we can chat through your individual needs and you can get a feel for whether I might be the right Coach for you.
+If you’re interested in working together, simply drop me a line or request a Coaching Taster Session where we can chat through your individual needs and you can get a feel for whether I might be the right Coach for you.